Marty Leclerc Photography

-Years ago there was a culinary tradition if you were in or around Perth you stopped in at a place called ‘Mrs Gee’s Homemade Egg Rolls’.
-There was no doubt that they made the best darn egg rolls in the world and were once a landmark in Perth.
+Years ago there was a culinary tradition if you were in or around Perth in the 80s.
+You and your family stopped in at a place called ‘Mrs Gee’s Homemade Egg Rolls’.
+There was no doubt that they made the best darn egg rolls in the world, and were once a landmark in Perth.
 The egg rolls were always fried to perfection in a tidy neat wagon that was once located in the parking lot of Mac’s Milk on Wilson Street West.

 The stand that was there years ago is gone, and as I am typing this I am trying to remember the taste and smell.
 The egg rolls were huge, slightly spicy, and filled with veggies.
 They came in two sizes: either regular or jumbo size.
-In fact Mary Gee once said two jumbos were perfect for a truck drivers lunch.
+In fact Mary Gee once said that two jumbos were perfect for a truck drivers lunch.
 You couldn’t leave without one of their homemade almond cookies and a cup of fresh brewed tea too.
-I also remember their factory produced fortune cookies which sold for a mere 7 cents each in the 70s.

 Mrs Gee’s Egg Rolls was in such demand they decided to expand to Carleton Place in 1980 where it was was located on the Woolgrowers property.
 But 100 yards away troubled brewed when Sal’s Place complained about the new competition according to the newspaper archives.

 The complaints made their way to the Carleton Place Town Hall that Mrs. Gee’s was located on industrial property and getting a free ride for a mere 75 bucks for a canteen license.
 Owner Sal Marinaz of Sal’s insisted to council that the mobile needed to move to another location.